 Fruit oils, such as olive oil, avocado oil, and coconut oil, are particularly anti-inflammatory, and supportive of brain health, along with health of the eyes, heart, and skin too.
 And eating foods high in monounsaturated fats, like avocados, has been linked to lower inflammation and decreased risk of cancer and diabetes.
 In a study done in Australia, olive oil, (a big component of the anti-inflammatory Mediterranean Diet), was shown to work as well as or better than ibuprofen (19) in reducing inflammation and pain, as well as protecting against chronic inflammation.

 Unfortunately, due to its stelar health properties, olive oil has become big money-making business, and many brands of olive oil are now being adulterated with other oils like canola, and even artificial flavoring and coloring.
 Best to opt for organic extra virgin olive oil, and brands from California, Trader Joe’s, and Costco, which were all tested to be pure.
-Check your favorite brand of olive oil against this list.

 And if you’re wondering about the term “extra virgin”, it’s a marketing gimmick.
 The first olive pressing produces “virgin” olive oil, and you can’t get “more virgin” than a first pressing.
 But, if your olive oil gives you a peppery “bite” at the back of your throat you know your olive is the real deal, virgin or extra virgin!
 My personal fav is Trader Joe’s Extra Virgin Kalamata Olive Oil.